What is PP&E?

 In an effort to match the revenues from the fixed asset with the cost to abide by the matching principle under GAAP accounting, the carrying value is instead decreased by depreciation over its useful life assumption.

-- Useful Life: The useful life assumption is the estimated number of years that the fixed asset is expected to offer benefits to the company.
+• Useful Life → The useful life assumption is the estimated number of years that the fixed asset is expected to offer benefits to the company.

 Common examples of assets that are categorized as property, plant and equipment (PP&E) include the following:

-- Offices Furniture and Fixtures
+• Offices Furniture

 PP&E Formula